-A large part of the scheme and areas within the Glashaboy drainage scheme comprises buildings and artificial surfaces, improved, species-poor grassland types and amenity grasslands.
+A large part of the scheme and areas within the proposed scheme comprises buildings and artificial surfaces, improved, species-poor grassland types and amenity grasslands.
 During the construction phase some of this grassland habitat will be lost and damaged as a result of construction of the embankment and associated works including access routes and storage compounds.
 However, given that the habitat to be affected is generally species-poor and intensively managed the impact is considered to be of low magnitude resulting in a neutral impact.

-During the construction phase short lengths of hedgerow and treelines will require removal to allow construction of the flood embankment and flood walls as well as during channel maintenance works.
+During the construction phase short lengths of hedgerow and treelines will require removal to allow construction of the flood embankment and flood walls aswell as during channel maintenance works.
 This will result in the loss of this habitat for the bird, invertebrate and small mammal populations it supports, and also disrupt the continuity of the wildlife corridor that the treelines provide along the river.

-Therefore, some treeline or habitat enhancement will be required where possible and there are considerable lengths of hedgerow habitat elsewhere within the scheme, and the river will still provide some continuity of wildlife corridor; consequently, an impact of low magnitude is anticipated which will result in a minor negative impact in the absence of mitigation measures..
+Therefore, some treeline or habitat enhancement will be required where possible.
+There are considerable lengths of hedgerow habitat elsewhere within the scheme and the river will still provide continuity of a wildlife corridor.
+Consequently, an impact of low magnitude is anticipated which will result in a minor negative impact in the absence of mitigation measures.
 The specific impact of hedgerow removal on bird and bat species is discussed further below.

 Potential adverse construction impacts on other watercourses within the scheme, may occur however these will be temporary and standard best practice will apply.
 Therefore, assuming some disturbance during construction only, a minor negative impact is concluded.

-There will be no tree removal from Woodland as a result of the construction of the proposed drainage scheme with the exception of the removal of a number of trees from a previously disturbed section of riparian woodland at Sallybrook (see Tree Removal map).
+There will be no tree removal from areas of Woodland as a result of the construction of the proposed drainage scheme.
+Removal of a number of trees from a previously disturbed section of riparian woodland at Sallybrook will take place as part of the scheme (see Tree Removal map).
 The area was previously altered by the placement of an embankment in recent years and this may have compromised the tree stability and roots of the trees.
-Therefore, a number of the trees may require removal and these will be identified by an arborist and each individual tree will be examined by a bat specialist.
+Therefore, the trees on the existing embankment and within the footprint of the new embankment will require removal.
 No other protected species have been noted in this area during the surveys of 2016.
 However, the area is infested by Japanese Knotweed and therefore will require careful management to ensure that the works do not cause any further spread of the species.
-The planned embankment for this proposed scheme at this location has been stepped back in order to retain the overall habitat and avoid complete loss of the riparian woodland.
 Therefore, the loss of a number of trees that have been damaged is considered a minor impact.
 An area of Mixed Broadleaved Woodland (WD1) and Riparian Woodland (WN5) occurs north of Glanmire Bridge at Poulacurry South and this will be avoided during the construction and operation of the proposed flood defence wall and water pumping station adjacent to it.